rishikesh7677/backend-finalyrProject/README.md

 Where ContainerID is the ID you obtain from docker ps command
 6. Once psql opens, use this command to create a test database : create DATABASE hitk_db;

+##Integration
+1.Open every Java file in the cntroller and change the local host link in the Cross origin Annotation